mm27dev/ConsoleType/README.md

 # ConsoleType

-## This addicting typing test will increase your workplace effficiency and WPM.
+## This fun typing test will increase your workplace effficiency and WPM.
 Choose from a preset typing test, random word bank, or upload your own test through text files!
 Meant to be used in the Python Console.

 # Setup (IMPORTANT!!!)